Computing on Data You Can't Even See

 Gentry, C. (2009).
 A fully homomorphic encryption scheme (Doctoral dissertation, Stanford University).

-Gentry’s initial FHE construction was based on the hardness of problems in "ideal lattices."
-These mathematical structures allow for the encryption of data into high-dimensional points that are slightly "offset" from a secret grid.
-The security of the system is derived from the fact that finding the closest grid point (decryption) is extraordinarily difficult without the private key.
-Because lattice-based problems are also believed to be resistant to quantum computers, FHE provides a long-term, future-proof solution for data privacy.
-This choice of mathematical foundation ensured that Gentry’s work would remain relevant even in the face of the emerging quantum threat.
+Gentry’s original construction was based on the computational hardness of problems in ideal lattices.
+These high-dimensional geometric structures allow for the representation of data as points that are slightly offset from a secret grid.
+The security of the system is derived from the fact that identifying the nearest grid point (the decryption operation) is an NP-hard task for anyone who does not possess the basis of the lattice.
+Because lattice-based problems are believed to be resistant to the periodic analysis of quantum computers, the framework provides a long-term, future-proof solution for data protection.
+This finding established that the most robust way to secure information is to anchor it to the geometric complexity of high-dimensional manifolds.

 Dive Deeper